 The pass/fail designation will remain confidential.
 That is, only the registrar will know the grading status of a student so that grading can remain fully anonymous.
 The registrar will advise the course instructor by exam number which exams are pass/fail.
 The grading curve for the course will be based solely on the exams of those students taking the course for a grade.

 A faculty member does not have the option to change the course designation of pass/fail.

-Graduate students (JM, LLM, MCL, SJD) are not permitted to select the Pass/Fail option for any of their coursework, unless they are taking a non-law class (see below) or that is the predetermined grading scheme for all students in a particular course.
+Graduate students (JM, LLM, MCL, SJD) are not permitted to select the Pass/Fail option for any of their coursework, unless they are taking a non-law class or that is the predetermined grading scheme for all students in a particular course.